kubedb/docs/docs/guides/elasticsearch/volume-expansion/overview.md

 4. Each PetSet creates a Persistent Volume according to the Volume Claim Template provided in the petset configuration.
 This Persistent Volume will be expanded by the `KubeDB` Ops-manager operator.

-5. Then, in order to expand the volume of the various components (ie. Combined, Broker, Controller) of the `Elasticsearch`, the user creates a `ElasticsearchOpsRequest` CR with desired information.
+5. Then, in order to expand the volume of the various components (ie. Combined, Controller) of the `Elasticsearch`, the user creates a `ElasticsearchOpsRequest` CR with desired information.

 6. `KubeDB` Ops-manager operator watches the `ElasticsearchOpsRequest` CR.